softvisio-node/vue-ext/README.md

 <!-- !!!
 DO NOT EDIT, THIS FILE IS GENERATED AUTOMATICALLY !!!  -->

-> :information_source: Please, see the full project documentation here: [https://softvisio-node.github.io/vue-ext/](https://softvisio-node.github.io/vue-ext/).
+> :information_source: Please, see the full project documentation here:<br>[https://softvisio-node.github.io/vue-ext/](https://softvisio-node.github.io/vue-ext/)

 # Introduction